Aluminium heads for biggest quarterly gain since 1988

 Among threats to demand are measures to contain the spread of COVID-19 in China, the biggest metals consumer.
 Chinese factory activity contracted in March, but the government says it will prop up economic growth.

-LME copper was down 0.1% at $10,358 a tonne on Thursday but up about 6% in the first quarter.
+LME copper was up 0.1% at $10,374 a tonne on Thursday and up about 6% in the first quarter.
 Prices reached a record high in March.

 Comments